bright/new-www/content/faqs/why-your-clients-will-love-food-delivery-integration-pos-food-delivery-integration-5.md

 slug: why-your-clients-will-love-food-delivery-integration
 question: Why your clients will love food delivery integration?
 answer: >-
+  Restaurant staff will appreciate all the advantages including:

   * **Finally, all orders on 1 tablet**: putting an end to device clutter.

   * **Instant menu updates**: real-time automated menu synchronization.